emanuelefavero/react-i18next/README.md

 # React i18next

-This is a simple example of how to use i18next with React
+This is a simple example of how to use i18next with React to translate your application

+> Note: `i18next` is a powerful internationalization framework for JavaScript that provides a complete solution to localize and translate your product
+>
 > Note: We are using `Vite` to build this project, but you can use `Next.js` or any other bundler

 ## How to use